GVSU-CloudApplicationsDevelopment/CloudAppsDev/_posts/7-APIs.md

 > Module video: [Pub/Sub Demo [21:08]](https://youtu.be/UKAmZBrR300)

-Time for a Pub/Sub lab!
+Time for Pub/Sub labs!  **Note - these are not required for credit, just helpful for experience**.
 For this I'd like to have you get experience with Pub/Sub in two different forms - the Cloud Console/Shell and Python.
 Note that you can run Python in the Cloud Shell, so nothing needed locally!

 > [QwikLabs - Google Cloud Pub/Sub: Qwik Start - Console (GSP096) [Free]](https://www.qwiklabs.com/focuses/3719?catalog_rank=%7B%22rank%22%3A4%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&parent=catalog&search_id=8673991)